FarronF/limerick-council-meetings/meetings/2015/03/23-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 26th January 2015.md

 disposal of house at Corgrigg, Foynes, Co.
 Limerick, and, in particular, in relation to

-consideration/sale price for the house.---
+consideration/sale price for the house.
+---
 **6**

 4.